chineaalvarez/IntuneGroupNameGenerator/docs/README.md

 ## 🚀 How It Works

 1. Open `index.html` in any modern browser.
-2. Use the form fields to select or enter values for:
+2. Use the form fields to select or enter values (the following are just examples and may vary based on your configuration):

    * **Platform** (e.g. WIN, MAC, IOS, AND)
    * **Entity** (D for Devices, U for Users)